-- The premises – The property and address of the subject being leased.
+- The premises – The property and address of the rental unit being leased.

-- Rent – How much money ($) the tenant has to pay on a regular basis.
+- Rent – The amount of money ($) the tenant has to pay on a regular basis.

-- Signatures – Ability for all parties to sign in order to be legally binding.
+- Signatures – All parties must sign in order for this form to be legally binding.

 Importance of Screening the Tenant

-Because this agreement is a bare-bones version of a more standard rental agreement, it doesn’t contain the clauses that would normally be included.
-These clauses are necessary for adding structure to the agreement, which aids in ensuring both parties understand their rights and what they can and cannot do.
-A potential consequence of having too broad of an agreement is that the tenant can “act out”, and then claim they didn’t see their action as against the rules of the lease.
+Because this agreement is a bare-bones version of the standard residential lease, it doesn’t contain all of the clauses that would normally be included.
+These provisions can help add structure to the agreement, which ensures both parties understand their rights and what they can and cannot do.
+A potential consequence of having an agreement that is too broad and simple is that the tenant can “act out” and then claim they didn’t see their action as against the rules of the lease.

 To help offset the risk of an unruly tenant, landlords can make use of rental applications, paid background checks, references, and so on.
-With a rental application, the landlord can see an overview of how applicants behaved during previous renting experiences.
-If there are any warning signs, the landlord should make an unemotional decision as to whether the tenant should be permitted to rent or not.
+With a rental application, the landlord obtains an overview of how applicants behaved during previous renting experiences.
+If there are any warning signs, the landlord should make an decision as to whether the tenant should be permitted to rent or not.

 How to Write

 The first section is used for establishing who will be bound by the agreement.
 This includes the date of the agreement, the name and address of the landlord/property manager, and the name(s) of the tenant(s).